bosagora/agora-chain/README-en.md

       validator slashing-protection-history import <data folder>
          - Register block verification information performed by validators.

+  ./agora.sh deposit-cli ( new-mnemonic, existing-mnemonic, generate-bls-to-execution-change )
+      deposit-cli new-mnemonic
+         - This command is used to generate keystores with a new mnemonic. deposit-cli existing-mnemonic
+         - This command is used to re-generate or derive new keys from your existing mnemonic. deposit-cli generate-bls-to-execution-change <data folder>
+         - Generates the data required to register the address to which the validator's amount will be withdrawn.
+         - Currently, only devnet is supported.
+Other networks will be supported later.

   ./agora.sh docker-compose ( up, down )
       docker-compose up
          - Run agora-el, agora-cl, validator.